Aliases for CA9 Gene

 GeneCards Summary for CA9 Gene

-CA9 (Carbonic Anhydrase IX) is a Protein Coding gene.
-Diseases associated with CA9 include renal cell carcinoma and clear cell renal cell carcinoma.
-Among its related pathways are Angiogenesis (CST) and Metabolism.
-GO annotations related to this gene include carbonate dehydratase activity.
+CA9 (Carbonic Anhydrase 9) is a Protein Coding gene.
+Diseases associated with CA9 include Sarcomatoid Renal Cell Carcinoma and Clear Cell Renal Cell Carcinoma.
+Among its related pathways are Metabolism and Celecoxib Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include carbonate dehydratase activity.
 An important paralog of this gene is CA14.

 Reversible hydration of carbon dioxide.
 Participates in pH regulation.
 May be involved in the control of cell proliferation and transformation.
 Appears to be a novel specific biomarker for a cervical neoplasia.

 Carbonic anhydrases (EC 184.108.40.206) are zinc-containing enzymes belonging to the lyases family, and are primarily responsible for catalyzing the reversible hydration of carbon dioxide to form bicarbonate (HCO3-) and hydrogen (H+) ions.